Shade of the Tree

 Shade of the Tree is a novel by Piers Anthony published in 1986.

 Plot summary

-Shade of the Tree is a novel in which a rustic horror story involves a ghost.
+Shade of the Tree is a novel in which a tree causes supernatural occurrences in a rural setting.

 Reception

 Dave Langford reviewed Shade of the Tree for White Dwarf #98, and stated that "From Anthony we'd also expect a tidy ending, resolving problems with that inhuman fairness so often found in fairy tales [...] the Tree responsible for interminable forebodings and sinister hallucinations is converted to niceness by a spot of telepathic computer systems analysis."